Coalition Story & Timeline

-Advancement Project California, Community Coalition and InnerCity Struggle saw an opportunity to codify LCFF at the local level.
+Catalyst California (formerly Advancement Project California), Community Coalition, and InnerCity Struggle saw an opportunity to codify LCFF at the local level.
 We knew we needed the data to illuminate the areas of highest need.

 The focus is on restorative justice and English learners, and on our Black and Brown youth.

 Today, we have parents and students continuing their fight to demand a culture of equity.
 We believe what we’re producing in Los Angeles today may become a model for other California county school districts.
 We have an opportunity to marry organizing and real data to shift massive dollars.
 Because what is at stake is nothing less than our public education system.

 The Equity Alliance for LA’s Kids uplifts a path toward recovery for the LAUSD’s students and families in the hardest hit schools during the pandemic.
 There is a great deal at stake, and we must collectively act with tremendous urgency to get it right.
 This requires collaboration amongst the LAUSD youth, families, support staff and teachers and many others.

 The Equity Alliance and our partners look forward to working with the LAUSD to make this a reality and to do right by our highest need students and schools.
 With the recent $700 million-win in increased SENI funding, the implementation phase of equitable resources in LAUSD will take place in the upcoming 2021-2022 school year.
 Now is the time to prioritize an equitable recovery to ensure the promise of the Golden State belongs to all our children.
 Read our Racial Justice Equity Plan to Recovery.